 How To Create Successful Landing Pages In WordPress

-You’d be forgiven for thinking that creating a landing page within WordPress would be difficult.
-However, given the many plugins available to help you achieve your goal, the process is practically no different than creating regular content for your site.
+You’d be forgiven for thinking that creating a custom landing page within WordPress would be difficult.
+However, given the many plugins available to help you achieve your goal, the process is practically no different than creating regular content for your WordPress site.

 In this piece, we’ll look at landing pages in detail.
 We’ll discuss the best practices you should follow, when to use them, and most importantly, how to create one.
 Let’s get started!

 What is the Purpose of a Landing Page?

 The goal of a landing page is to funnel users towards taking a specific action.
 Visitors to your site usually “land” on a landing page after clicking on an ad or a link from your email marketing campaign.

 While the homepage and other areas of your WordPress site likely contain multiple calls to action (links, forms, and chat functions), a landing page is more narrow in scope.
 There should only be one option to click on, such as “Purchase Now” or “Sign Up.”

 Many landing pages contain a contact form or signup form for visitors to enter their information.
 In return, they’re rewarded with a discount code, download link, or otherwise—and now you have a new lead.
 (Speaking of sign up form, if one of the personal information collected is email addresses, it’s worth considering to learn how to use MailChimp.)